dominant-strategies/go-quai/README.md

 We welcome community contributions!
 If you find a bug, have a feature request, or would like to help out with development, we would love to hear from you; no fix is too small.
 Please take a look at `[CONTRIBUTING.md](CONTRIBUTING.md)` for guidelines for contributing to the project.

 ## License
-This software is licensed under the GNU Genreral Public License, Version 3.
+This software is licensed under the GNU General Public License, Version 3.
 See [LICENSE](LICENSE) for details.